the information you may need

 Please remember to take your own identification to the Registrar.

-If the Registrar issues a Green Certificate this should be handed to your Funeral Director as soon as possible.
+If the Registrar issues a Green Certificate this should be presented to your Funeral Director as soon as possible.

 Certified Copies of the Entry of Death (often known as Death Certificates) can be purchased for administration of the estate.
-The Registrar may issue a Certificate of Registration or Notification of Death (free of charge) for you to send to the Department of Works and Pensions with any pension or allowance books.
+These are £11 per copy.

 Registration must be carried out within 5 days from the date of death.
 This may be extended if authorised by the Registrar.